AleksandrHovhannisyan/artsakh-genocide/README.md

 ### The United Kingdom
 From 2012 to 2014, [Azerbaijan used four British companies to launder $2.9 billion into Europe](https://www.theguardian.com/world/2017/sep/04/uk-at-centre-of-secret-3bn-azerbaijani-money-laundering-and-lobbying-scheme) to bribe politicians and journalists and discourage criticism of Aliyev's dictatorship.
 The legacy of this scandal lives on today in the West's reluctance to condemn or sanction Aliyev.

-### Germany
-[A VICE investigation](https://www.vice.com/en/article/qjp73b/azerbaijan-lobbying-germany-angela-merkel-ilham-aliyev) implicated a number of German politicians in an Azerbaijani campaign to bribe European diplomats.

-> However, it is worth giving credit where due.
-Germany repeatedly condemned Azerbaijan for the blockade and the September 19 attack.
-It also [provided the ICRC with an additional €2 million](https://armenpress.am/eng/news/1119217.html) to carry out its work in Artsakh.

 ### Italy
 Italy spends more on Azerbaijani exports than any other European country; in 2022 alone, it [imported $17B worth of goods from Azerbaijan](https://tradingeconomics.com/azerbaijan/exports-by-country)—more than eight times as much as Turkey did.
 Azerbaijan is also a key energy and military partner for Italy—in 2023, Italy signed [a $170M deal to install gas turbines in Azerbaijan](https://www.nasdaq.com/articles/italys-ansaldo-energia-signs-$171-mln-gas-turbine-deal-in-azerbaijan) at an electric power plant; in June 2023, [Azerbaijan reached a deal to purchase military aircraft from Italy](https://eurasianet.org/azerbaijan-to-buy-italian-military-aircraft).

-Like their German and British counterparts, [some Italian politicians were bribed by Azerbaijan](https://www.occrp.org/en/daily/13628-italian-court-sentences-former-council-of-europe-mp-for-bribery) to paint the country in a positive light.
+Like their [German](https://www.vice.com/en/article/qjp74b/azerbaijan-lobbying-germany-angela-merkel-ilham-aliyev) and British counterparts, [some Italian politicians were bribed by Azerbaijan](https://www.occrp.org/en/daily/13628-italian-court-sentences-former-council-of-europe-mp-for-bribery) to paint the country in a positive light.

 ### Israel
 Israel has been [actively arming Azerbaijan with modern weaponry since 2016](https://armenianweekly.com/2023/03/08/israels-massive-supply-of-sophisticated-weapons-to-azerbaijan/) in an attempt to weaken Iran.
 Azerbaijan's main cargo arline, Silk Way Airlines, [makes regular trips to the Ovda military base in Tel Aviv](https://hetq.am/en/article/159676), where it acquires weapons and other supplies—weapons like the LORA ballistic missiles and kamikaze drones that [Azerbaijan used against Armenians](https://www.csis.org/analysis/air-and-missile-war-nagorno-karabakh-lessons-future-strike-and-defense) during the Second Nagorno-Karabakh War.